15 Best Rome Instagram Spots for Stunning Photos

 10. Ponte Umberto I

-As it connects the Centro Storico and Prati neighborhoods, it is one of the Rome Instagram spots you are most likely to visit as part of your exploration of the city highlights.
+As it connects the Centro Storico and Prati neighborhoods, it is one of the Rome Instagram spots you are most likely to visit as part of your Rome itinerary at some point anyway.
 You can stand on the right bank and shoot with St. Peter’s Basilica looming in the background.

 Location on Google Maps: Ponte Umberto I